“Marriage Boot Camp: Hip Hop Edition” Toni Goes OFF On Kurupt [VIDEO]

 Peep the episode description:

-MARRIAGE BOOT CAMP: HIP HOP EDITION – “TALK DIRTY TO ME” – Airs Thursday, August 13 at 9/8C
+MARRIAGE BOOT CAMP: HIP HOP EDITION – “TALK DIRTY TO” – Airs Thursday, August 13 at 9/8C

 The Boot Campers spill their shocking sex secrets & flip the house upside down.
 Dr. Ish makes a decision that stuns the couples.
 Kurupt’s behavior pushes Toni to a breaking point.
 A trip to the hospital results in a devastating discovery.
 (238)